AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

 We recommend installing [Miniconda](https://docs.anaconda.com/free/miniconda/index.html) to obtain conda.
 Miniconda is lightweight version of the full conda platform and includes the conda tool itself, Python, and a few other commonly-used packages.

-To install Miniconda, [download the installer for your operating system](https://docs.anaconda.com/free/miniconda/miniconda-install/), and follow all instructions.
+To install Miniconda, [download the installer for your operating system](https://docs.anaconda.com/free/miniconda/), and follow all instructions.

+  - If you are on a macOS computer, be sure to downlod one of the links ending in `pkg`, _not `bash`_:
+    - If you are on an Apple Silicon (M1-3) mac, download `Miniconda3 macOS Apple M1 64-bit pkg`
+    - If you are on an Intel mac, download `Miniconda3 macOS Intel x86 64-bit pkg`

 If you already have conda on your system, you do not need to re-install it.